Frequently Asked Questions

 Yes, we provide undergraduates with a $4,000 stipend and graduate students receive a $5,200 stipend for the summer.

 If I am a graduating senior, will I receive an undergraduate or graduate level stipend?

 If you are a December 2020 or May 2021 graduate, you will receive an undergraduate stipend.
 This also applies to students who have been accepted into graduate school for Fall 2021.

 Are stipends paid all at once?

 No, the stipends are disbursed in four equal payments on a semi-monthly basis (the 15th and 30th of each month).
 The last payment is paid when the final project is submitted.

 Does the internship provide housing?

 No. We hope that the stipend we provide will help interns cover the cost of housing.

 Does the internship provide transportation to the OHIP sites?

-No. However, OHIP will cover your travel to the Orientation.
+No. However, if the program switches to in-person internships, OHIP will cover your travel to the Orientation at UCLA.